 For more info on her Taxidermy work contact her directly at 406-682-3357 or 701-928-0453.
 Her website is www.willowgrovetaxidermy.freehosting.net where you will find photos of current work she has done and a price list and policy page is also there.
 There are few specimens she won’t accept, so consider Jenn at Willow Grove Taxidermy for your next piece of wildlife art to capture that lasting memory.

 Insane, wild and crazy, untamed, undomesticated, extreme, very easy going, and very HIGH spirited.
-These are some of the attributes of a boy, who just can’t stand to color inside the lines and loves to live life large, Dan was born at a very young age and grew up on a dairy farm in Potter County, Pennsylvania.
+These are some of the attributes of a boy, who just can’t stand to color inside the lines and loves to live life large, Dan grew up on a dairy farm in Potter County, Pennsylvania.
 He was inspired by his Great Grandpa Frances to use a fly rod to get fish.
-After hooking his first trout with a bamboo fly rod on a hare’s ear nymph at the age of 8 all by himself (with Grandpas advice), he was how do you say… hooked 🙂 He started tying his own flies shortly thereafter.
+After hooking his first trout with a bamboo fly rod on a hare’s ear nymph somewhere around the age of 9 or 10 all by himself (with Grandpas advice), he was how do you say… hooked 🙂 He started tying his own flies shortly thereafter.
 After high school couldn’t handle him anymore he was turned loose to college in Wisconsin for a bit where he decided that was not for him either.
-He moved to eastern Montana in early 2006 to work on a ranch and then moved to Big Sky the following winter where he continued to rage his face off skiing and fishing for the next 7 years.
-When he’s not back-flipping off cliffs and straight-lining some crazy technical chute, he’s off fishing with his dog Roy on some epic Montana river chasing the bite and running from bears, moose and wolves.
-He is currently living in his camper with Roy in the Madison River this summer where he will relentlessly lay siege on the fish he is no doubt obligated to chase (and live with).
+He moved to eastern Montana in early 2006 to work on a ranch and then moved to Big Sky the following winter where he continued to rage his face off skiing and fishing for the next 14 years.
+When he’s not hiking knife ridges to back-flip off cliffs or straight-line crazy technical chutes, he’s off fishing with his dog Roy on some epic Montana river chasing that illusive grandfather brown trout, running from bears, moose and wolves.
+He is currently living in his camper with Roy in the Madison River Valley this summer where he will continue to relentlessly lay siege on the fish he is no doubt obligated to chase (and live with).
 Tying flies into the late and early hours, he is like many who are plagued with the insanity of coming up with new patterns to throw.
 Wind, rain, hail, snowy blizzards, and yes even a sunny day will not stop this maniac from soaking up all there is to get out of this crazy life.
-He will truck camp anywhere the ole Toyota can get to, fish until the rooster crows (even past that), and ski anything and everything that is life threatening or just plain needs to be skied.
+He will truck camp anywhere the ole Yukon can get to, fish until the rooster crows (even past that), and ski anything and everything that is life threatening or just plain needs to be skied.
 The snow will continue to fall and the fish will only continue to reproduce and grow….so, Dan and Roy will continue to be very occupied.
 If he had one thing to say to all fisherman, it be this… “Most fisherman will go their whole lives chasing and catching fish not ever realizing that it’s not the fish they are chasing.
 What they are chasing is the solitude, the serenity, and the simplicity of this crazy life that fishing has to offer.”
 Dan loves to fish, possibly more than anyone on this planet!
 He also loves to share his love of the river and fly tying and will fish with anyone and everyone that wishes to do so!